Marshallese language: Orthography

 Marshallese is written in the Latin alphabet.
 There are two competing orthographies.
 The "old" orthography was introduced by missionaries.
 This system is not highly consistent or faithful in representing the sounds of Marshallese, but until recently, it had no competing orthography.
 It is currently widely used, including in newspapers and signs.
 The "new" orthography is gaining popularity especially in schools and among young adults and children.
-The "new" orthography represents the sounds of the Marshallese language more faithfully and is the system used in the Marshallese–English dictionary by Abo et al., currently the only complete published Marshallese dictionary.
+The "new" orthography represents the sounds of the Marshallese language more faithfully and is the system used in the Marshallese–English dictionary by Abo et al.

 The current alphabet, as promoted by the Republic of the Marshall Islands, consists of 24 letters.